camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 activity is migrated into an instance of the target activity.
 A migration plan is complete when there are instructions for all active source activities.

-The following following process models are used to illustrate the API and effects of migration unless otherwise noted:
+The following process models are used to illustrate the API and effects of migration unless otherwise noted:

 Process `exampleProcess:1`: